 Cloudy with a Chance of ATRT

-Our experience at IDT shows that using virtual and cloud test environments combined with automated software testing using Automated Test and ReTest (ATRT) solutions can help reduce testing infrastructure costs for testing areas such as interoperability, system testing, functional testing, component testing and integration testing among others.
+Our experience at IDT shows that using virtual and cloud test environments combined with automated software testing using Automated Test and ReTest (ATRT) solutions can help reduce testing infrastructure costs.
+Testing areas affected may include interoperability, system testing, functional testing, component testing and integration testing, among others.
 Additional benefits of combining automated testing in a virtualized cloud environment include a more reliable system, improved testing quality, and reduced test effort and schedule.

 What do ATRT solutions do?

 ATRT solutions in a virtualized cloud environment can support a stable, scalable automated testing infrastructure that extends across one or many server farms, across one or many system(s) under test (SUTs) and works with a common set of cloud computing concepts to support a broad virtualized enterprise automated test environment.
 This specific testing setup allows the use of virtualization in a specialized way to reduce the need for purchasing, storing and maintaining various expensive Test Environment (TE) hardware and software.
 Proper virtualization setup provides a multi-user access automated testing solution that allows users to implement and reuse ATRT, along with all testing artifacts, on a provisioning basis.
 Additionally all related automated testing activities and processes, i.e. test case and requirements import; requirements traceability, automated test creation and execution, and defect tracking take place in this virtualized cloud environment.